 These posts are used to enhance the adhesion and make sure that your new teeth perform just like natural ones, while eliminating the need for uncomfortable denture glue.

 The procedure to fit an implant supported denture can be quite lengthy and may take up to 6 months to complete.
-However, it is difficult to provide a guaranteed timeframe before your consultation, as each case is highly individual.
+However, providing a guaranteed timeframe before your consultation is difficult, as each case is highly individual.
 What is for certain, is that the results will be worth it.

 In order to fit the snap-in denture, a dental surgeon will insert the implants into the jawbone. implants look like small, metal cylinders or screws.
 Over the next two to six months, the bone grows around the implants and they become firmly embedded.
 During this time, the patient can wear immediate dentures.